starlake-ai/mcp-openapi-proxy/README.md

 ## Examples

-For testing, you can either run the uvx command as demonstrated in the examples, or interact with the MCP server via JSON-RPC messages to list tools and resources.
+For testing, you can run the uvx command as demonstrated in the examples, then interact with the MCP server via JSON-RPC messages to list tools and resources.
 See the "JSON-RPC Testing" section below.

 This section provides examples to demonstrate configuration simplicity, authentication flexibility, and detailed tool generation.